numaproj/numaflow-java/development.md

 ### After Release

-Once a new release has been made, and its corresponding version tag exists on the remote repo, we want to update the dependency management files to reflect this new version:
+Once a new release has been made, and its corresponding version tag exists on the remote repo, we want to update the dependency management files to reflect this new version.
+Locally run:

 ```shell
 ./update_examples.sh -u <new-released-version>
   ```

-Similar to the deployment step, create a PR for the changes created (which should just be the version bump in the `pom.xml` files in root and example directories), and a Github Actions workflow will be triggered to build, tag, and push all example images.
+Similar to the deployment step, create a PR for the changes created (which should just be the version bump in the `pom.xml` files in the root and example directories), and a Github Actions workflow will be triggered to build, tag, and push all example images.